sharmapravin1001/Kubernetes-cks/README.md

  ---------------
  --To load the kernel modules:
  ---------------
- # modprobe <module name>
+ #modprobe <module name>
  e.g.
- # modprobe pcspkr
+ #modprobe pcspkr
  ---------------

  ---------------
- --To list all the modules loaded into the kernel on the host/node
+ To list all the modules loaded into the kernel on the host/node
  ---------------
  #lsmod
  ---------------

  ---------------
- --To blacklist the module which are not in used, create conf file of any name inside below path
+ To blacklist the module which are not in used, create conf file of any name inside below path
  ---------------

  blacklist.conf is just custom name, you can choose any name but path/location has to be same [/etc/modprobe.d]

  for e.g , we are blacklisting the sctp module
- # cat /etc/modprobe.d/blacklist.conf
+ #cat /etc/modprobe.d/blacklist.conf
  blacklist sctp

  Restart the node/host to ensure that it doesn appear in "lsmod" output